phossa2/middleware/README.md

   function (
       RequestInterface $request,
       ResponseInterface $response,
-      callable $next) : ResponseInterface
+      callable $next
-  {
+  ) : ResponseInterface {
       // ...
   }
   ```

-  Lots of middlewares out there, such as
+  Lots of middlewares out there then can be used without modification, such as
   [psr7-middlewares](https://github.com/oscarotero/psr7-middlewares).

 - <a name="queue"></a>Queue as a middleware